alex-monroe/ff-schedule-generator/README.md

 ## Build

-The server uses gRPC for communication, with the service interface defined in `scheduler.proto`.
-Before running the server, you need to compile the protobuf file to generate the Python gRPC code.
+The server uses gRPC for communication.
+All protobuf definitions in `src/protos` must be compiled before the server can run.
+A helper script `compile_protos.py` handles this for every `.proto` file found in that directory.

 ```bash
 nox -s build
 ```

-This will create `scheduler_pb2.py` and `scheduler_pb2_grpc.py` in the project root.
+This will create the generated `_pb2.py` files next to your source code.
+You can also run `python compile_protos.py` directly if you prefer not to use Nox.

 ## Running the Server